Ghana is a tropical country in Western Africa and the

 ended Portuguese control in the Gold Coast.
 A large slave trade developed in

 the 1600’s and the Danes and English competed with the Dutch for profits.
-The slave trade ended in the 1860’s, and by 1872 the British

 The Gold Coast gained its independence in 1957.
 It took the